Escapingbug/ancypwn/README.md

 After start the image, it will run a bash as a background process in the container to hold up the container, and whenever you want shell access, it will exec bash inside the container.
 This is done by saving started container name in `/tmp/ancypwn.id`.

+To support outside terminal, which means to support a terminal runs outside of docker, but works like it is inside, we have a client-server structure.
+A client called `notiterm.py` is used, and a server is run each time you use `ancypwn run`, and the process will be alive until you use `ancypwn end`.

+Whenever you use `notiterm.py` to call for a new command run in terminal, this command will be transfered to outside server, and the server will setup a new terminal outside to run `ancypwn attach` and run the command.

 ## To Customize

 For this reason, if you want to have your own image running with `ancypwn` script, you just need to build your own docker image, and then tag it using name `ancypwn:{ubuntu version number}`.

 Actually, the ubuntu version can be anything, it just fires a warning when it is not officially ones.
 So you can tag a thing like `ancypwn:hello`, and use it like `ancypwn run . --ubuntu hello`.

-I will consider add a more specific argument so this "ubuntu" arguments don't seem to strange.
+I will consider add a more specific argument so this "ubuntu" arguments don't seem to be too strange.

 # Status